Bilal-Ahmad-5/Jarvis-AI-Assistant/README.md

-Meeting Assistant 🤖
+Jarvis AI Assistant 🤖

-Meeting Assistant is an AI-powered productivity tool designed to enhance your virtual meetings and daily workflow.
+Jarvis AI Assistant is an AI-powered productivity tool designed to enhance your virtual meetings and daily workflow.
 Built with Streamlit and powered by Groq's lightning-fast LLMs, this application provides intelligent conversation, voice commands, email automation, and more - all in one place.

 Key Features ✨